rapidsai/cloud-ml-examples/databricks/README.md

 1. Upload the `rapids_intro.ipynb` notebook to your workspace.
 2. Execute the cells to import cuDF and cuML, and walk through simple examples on the GPU.

+## 2. Use an init script on Databricks

-The example below has been tested with an earlier version of RAPIDS (0.13).
-To use the latest version of RAPIDS, follow the steps mentioned above.
+**The example below has been tested with an earlier version of RAPIDS (0.13).
+To use the latest version of RAPIDS, follow the steps mentioned above.**

 ### Upload RAPIDS 0.13 Init Script to DBFS
 * Copy `src/rapids_install_cuml0.13_cuda10.0_ubuntu16.04.sh` onto your Databricks dbfs file system.